Providing Coronavirus Care for a Loved One

 More: How to Treat Coronavirus at Home

 The Centers for Disease Control and Prevention recommend that you plan ahead for this kind of scenario.
+Even if you are fully vaccinated you should take these precautions.

 Create a Sick Room